gwpmad/CV/README.md

 Started using it at Makers Academy and now can't get enough.

-- Confident with and competent at using the language within a web application context, as well as for its own sake.
+- Confident with and competent at using the language within a web application context, as well as on its own.
 Familiar with frameworks like AngularJS, NodeJS and testing resources like Jasmine ([example](https://github.com/gwpmad/bowling-challenge/blob/master/spec/frameSpec.js)), Protractor ([example](https://github.com/gwpmad/todo_challenge/blob/master/e2e/toDoListFeature.js)) and Karma ([example](https://github.com/gwpmad/github-profile/blob/master/test/searchfactory.spec.js)).
 - Worked on a number of different team and solo projects with a Javascript focus.

 #### Ruby